glennklockwood/limelead/content/pages/_index.md

 title: Glenn K. Lockwood
 status: hidden
 ---

-I develop storage product directions for high-performance computing applications in Azure, Microsoft's cloud platform.
+I am a principal engineer at Microsoft where I am responsible for bringing a workload-centric view to systems design for the largest AI supercomputers being built in Azure.
 Prior to working at Microsoft, I was a systems architect at the [National Energy Research Scientific Computing Center (NERSC)][nersc] at [Lawrence Berkeley National Laboratory][lbnl] where I helped define [long-term storage strategy][s2020], [designed a 35 PB NVMe Lustre file system][n9scratchnp], and managed the team responsible for [hundreds of petabytes of disk and tape][hpciodc20talk].

 I worked in the [genomics industry][] previous to that, and my formal education is in ceramic engineering.
 More information about my current and past work can